-UVM Reporter:Individuals with required reporting responsibilities related to incidents of Discrimination and Harassment that involve a member of the University community (e.g. faculty, staff, student, or other affiliate), as further outlined in the UVM Reporter Operating Procedure.
+UVM Reporter:Individuals with required reporting responsibilities related to incidents of Discrimination and Harassment, including Sexual Misconduct, that involve a member of the University community (e.g. faculty, staff, student, program participant, or other affiliate), as further outlined in the UVM Reporter Operating Procedure.